BrooksLewis/conjuring/draft.md

 He walks and wobbles in a lateral way to avoid confronting me.
 Guilty.
 I rip off a piece of my bagel and toss it to him.
 I assume he's a *him*.
 Shitting on kids seems pretty masculine.
 Though, masculinity implies the concept of gender is useful to birds.
 Is it?
 I don't know.

 I'm only here for five minutes of contemplating avian sexuality before another bird swoops down to stand before me.
 A crow.
 I've always liked crows.
 I toss him part of my bagel too, but the seagull freaks out and steals it.
 The crow flies off.
-I write some crap about The Majesty of Flying Rats before I rip it out of my notebook, as seen in movies.
-But having no where to toss it without staining my conscience, I smooth the page back into its place in the notebook to remove again later.
+I write some crap about The Majesty of Flying Rats but I rip it out of my notebook, as seen in movies.
+Having no where to toss it without staining my conscience, I smooth the page back into its place in the notebook to remove again later.

 I've brought a book but don't feel like reading.
 I don't feel like doing anything, really.
 I just sit and imagine hours ooze by when really they remain before me.
 I imagine the children playing: